maxchoid/swiftly.js/README.md

 Without voice support: `npm install swiftly.js`
 With voice support ([node-opus](https://www.npmjs.com/package/node-opus)): `npm install swiftly.js node-opus`
 With voice support ([opusscript](https://www.npmjs.com/package/opusscript)): `npm install swiftly.js opusscript`

-### Audio engines
-The preferred audio engine is node-opus, as it performs significantly better than opusscript.
-When both are available, swiftly.js will automatically choose node-opus.
-Using opusscript is only recommended for development environments where node-opus is tough to get working.
-For production bots, using node-opus should be considered a necessity, especially if they're going to be running on multiple servers.

 ### Optional packages
 - [zlib-sync](https://www.npmjs.com/package/zlib-sync) for significantly faster WebSocket data inflation (`npm install zlib-sync`)